Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/groups/datasets.md

-# Datasets related arrays and objects
+# Dataset Related Arrays and Objects

-A dataset is a container for data of homogeneous nature, characterized by standardized data classes, with its volume necessitating storage within the HDF5 structure.
-Through the process it originates, it establishes a connection between the data and physical reality (time/space).
+A dataset is a container for data of a homogeneous nature, characterized by standardized data classes, with its volume necessitating storage within the HDF5 structure.
+Through the process it originates, the dataset establishes a connection between the data and physical reality (time/space).

 ## **datasets** array